moaz-shamim/reactJourney/reduxtoolkittodo/Quickstart.md

 ```

---> Here we import two methods "createSlice" and "nanoid"
+--> Here we import two methods `createSlice` and `nanoid`

-"createSlice"
+"**createSlice**"
-In React, you typically use the Redux Toolkit library to create slices for your Redux store.
-A "slice" is a portion of your Redux store that contains the state, reducer functions, and action creators specific to a particular part of your application's data.
+In React, you typically use the _Redux Toolkit library_ to create slices for your Redux store. **A "slice" is a portion of your Redux store that contains the state, reducer functions, and action creators specific to a particular part of your application's data.**

-nanoid is a small library for generating unique, URL-safe IDs.
+**nanoid** is a small library for generating unique, URL-safe IDs.
 It's often used in React and other JavaScript applications when you need to create unique identifiers for various purposes, such as key props for React components, unique database document IDs, or any situation where you need unique strings.

---> The first crucial aspect of a store is its initial state.
+**The first crucial aspect of a store is its initial state.**

 ```jsx
 const initialState = {